 The Community Planning + Visualization Lab employs a Biophilic Urbanism lens to investigate the interplay between individuals and their "total" environment (e.g., social, natural, and built environments) and how this interconnection impacts the planning process for creating sustainable, healthy, equitable, just, and "smart" communities.
 We utilize "spatial planning models" that integrate ecological and socioeconomic indicators, taking into account triple bottom-line community benefits (e.g., social, environmental, and economic benefits).

 The lab comprises four research tracks: (i) Community food systems, environment, and security; (ii) Green, blue, and grey infrastructure; (iii) Sustainable development, design, and policy; and (iv) Digital tools, technologies, and societies.

-We apply an innovative combination of participatory planning tools and geospatial or other digital technologies in spatial planning, community engagement, and community capacity building efforts, with a specific focus on participatory and mixed-methods approaches with GIS, geodesign, and geo-visualization.
+We employ an innovative blend of participatory planning tools and geospatial or other digital/smart technologies in spatial planning, community engagement, and community capacity-building efforts.
+Our focus is on participatory and mixed-methods approaches, integrating GIS and geo-visualization.

-We recognize that many planning processes and outputs may misunderstand important aspects of human and social experiences.
-Planners overwhelmingly have concentrated on issues around physical health – not mental and emotional health, as well as spiritual well being.
-We seek to assess and understand how human emotions are attached to social, natural, and built environments and how such attachment may influence the process of planning for happy cities and neighborhoods.
+We acknowledge that many planning processes and outcomes often overlook crucial aspects of human and social experiences.
+Planners have predominantly emphasized issues related to physical health, neglecting mental and emotional well-being, as well as spiritual health.
+Our goal is to evaluate and comprehend how human emotions are linked to social, natural, and built environments and how such connections may impact the planning process for creating happy and restorative cities and neighborhoods.